opensyria/blockchain/docs/identity/CULTURAL_IDENTITY_SUMMARY.md

 ## Conclusion

 The Cultural Identity System is **production-ready** for standalone use and **designed for** future blockchain integration.
-It represents the unique value proposition of Open Syria: a blockchain that preserves and celebrates Syrian culture, not just financial transactions.
+It represents the unique value proposition of OpenSyria: a blockchain that preserves and celebrates Syrian culture, not just financial transactions.

 **What sets it apart:**
 - 🏛️ **Preservation-focused** (not speculation)